project-sunbird/sunbird.org-docs/developer-docs/server-configurations/elasticsearch_static_mapping_course_batch.md

 keywords: Elasticsearch, static mapping, course batch
 ---
 ## Overview

 The existing coursebatch type Elasticsearch index has dynamic mapping.
 It hit the default max limit of 1000, that resulted in errors.
-It is hence recommended to disable dynamic mapping and use static mapping so that only the necessary fileds are indexed.
+It is hence recommended to disable dynamic mapping and use static mapping so that only the necessary fields are indexed.

 ## Prerequisites

 Access to Elasticsearch and Cassandra instances.

 ## Procedure